datacamp-content/courses-introduction-to-shell/chapter3.md

 - No: the expression in square brackets matches only one character, not entire words.
 - Correct!

---- type:NormalExercise lang:shell xp:100 skills:1 key:f06d9e310e
+--- type:ConsoleExercise lang:shell xp:100 skills:1 key:
 ## How can I sort lines of text?

 As its name suggests,